 About the Seminar

 Energy centered maintenance (ECM) is a preventative maintenance approach that uses the RCM2 analysis and measuring energy efficiency of equipment approach to reduce energy consumption and costs for any organization.
 It is structured to be an integral part of the organization's overall O & M program.
 Effective ECM puts in place measures to prevent or significantly reduce energy waste from equipment or components -- even if the problem is not necessarily related specifically to their failure to function.

 For example, a motor running 24 hours a day, seven days a week wastes a lot of energy if it was designed and needs to run only seven hours per day.
 Though the motor is serving its function and has not failed, it is using excessive and wasteful energy.
 In this case, the ECM approach pinpoints and repairs the faulty switch which is preventing the motor from shutting off, thereby eliminating the wasted energy.

 This online course clearly demonstrates how maintenance and energy are related and how reducing excessive energy use can help reduce your utility bills, energy consumption and cost.
 It explains in easy-to-follow terms what an ECM program is, how it is structured, and how to develop and implement such a cost-saving initiative for your organization.
 The instructor's hands-on experience in a broad spectrum of facility settings over time has shown that doing so may potentially decrease your electric bill by 10% or more.

 The following offering(s) of the Energy Centered Maintenance Online Seminar are currently scheduled.
 The program consists of two 2-hour teleconferencing sessions, for a total of 4 hours of instruction.

-Beginning on April 10, with session dates and times as follows:
+Beginning on July 24 and November 2, with session dates and times as follows: